 Most leases are unlimited or have a two-year initial contract before becoming unlimited.
 This means there are no contract amendment or renewal periods.
 A tenant may therefore stay as long as they choose, giving three months’ notice when they quit.

 To remove a tenant, the landlord must either serve an eviction notice (by going through the courts) or give three months’ notice.
-Tenants have the right to dispute being given notice, and landlords usually only hold sway in a very particular set of circumstances.
+Tenants have the right to dispute the notice, and landlords usually only hold sway in a very particular set of circumstances.
 These include essential repairs and non-payment of rent.
-If you feel you’re being forced out by a landlord, find your local Mieterverbände (tenant’s association) and ask for advice.
+If you feel your landlord is forcing you out, find your local Mieterverbände (tenant’s association) and ask for advice.

 Most furnished properties are holiday lets, typically available for the short to medium term (weeks or perhaps a few months).
-The standard in Berlin is for a property to be let completely empty, so finding a pleasantly furnished property in a nice area can be difficult.
+The standard in Berlin is for a property to be let completely empty; as a result, finding a pleasantly furnished property in a nice area can be difficult.
 In many cases, it’s easier and cheaper to pick a holiday home for a few weeks, then find and furnish a more permanent place.

-Properties are typically let entirely empty, often without carpets, light fittings or white goods (such as a fridge, stove or washing machine).
+Properties are typically entirely empty.
+They’re often without carpets, light fittings, or white goods (such as a fridge, stove, or washing machine).
 The flipside to this is that tenants are allowed more leeway in decoration: painting is usually accepted, although the flat must be returned in white or neutral colors.

 Many students find their own housing through private landlords, and a few through their college or university.
-Over 9,000 students live in accommodation provided, maintained and organised by the city itself.
-The organisation, Studentwerk (site in German and Mandarin) operates housing across the city, mostly in dormitory-style blocks.
+Over 9,000 students live in accommodation provided, maintained, and organized by the city itself.
+The organization, Studentwerk (site in German and Mandarin) operates housing across the city, mostly in dormitory-style blocks.